Splines to SVG

 The following demo considers the 2nd point we create to be the control point of a quadratic Bezier between 1st and 3rd points.
 Other than this single guide, every new point is (automatically) smoothly interpolated by the SVG-Spline.

 To observe C1 continuity is maintained, show the control-vectors.
 SVG-Spline automatically equates the 2 adjacent control-vectors of every join.
 The updated d attribute of the spline path is without decimals for readability.
-Common to all demos - mousedown to create new point which is draggable when highlighted by a ring.
+Common to all demos - mousedown to create a new point which is draggable when highlighted by a ring.

 mouseover top-right region to reveal the undo button.
-It usually undo last point but sometimes, when last point might be connected, the one-before-last.
+It usually undoes last point but sometimes, when last point might be connected, the one-before-last.

 The simple magic of the SVG-Spline is a single T command.
 Coupled with

 SVG path-element convention of repeating last command, it turns a path into Fonts use T intensively.
 The "@" glyph of "Times" uses T 29 times.